 Sewing supplies make adorable ornaments for this tiny Christmas tree decorated by Jonathan at Jonathan Fong Style.
-A yellow fabric tape measure made the perfect garland.
-Wooden spools of thread and large buttons both add pops of color.
-Gold bobbins bring the sparkle.Continue to 7 of 34 below.
+A yellow fabric tape measure makes the perfect garland, while wooden spools of thread and large buttons both add pops of color.
+Finally, gold bobbins bring the sparkle to the tree.

 DIY Paper Ornaments

-If your yarn stash is overflowing here's a needle-free way to thin your stockpile.
-These colorful pompom ornaments by Rachel Denbow at Smile and Wave DIY were whipped up with leftover yarn.
-The only tools you'll need to follow her lead are scissors and a large pompom maker.
+If your yarn stash is overflowing, here's a needle-free way to thin your stockpile.
+These colorful pom-pom ornaments by Rachel Denbow at Smile and Wave were whipped up with leftover yarn.
+The only tools you'll need to follow her lead are scissors and a large pom-pom maker.

 Minimalist Christmas Tree

 Simple brass ornaments and real candles adorn this minimally decorated Christmas tree by Niki Brantmark at My Scandinavian Home.
 The blogger says while the candles are a beautiful touch before lighting, make sure they're not near anything flammable, including branches and other decorations.
 Also, never leave burning candles unattended and, in case of emergency, keep a fire extinguisher within easy reach.

 Decorating a Christmas tree is a snap with these five easy steps, according to Cassity at Remodelaholic.
 First, add twinkling lights—it doesn't matter if they're white or colorful.
 Next, fill gaps or holes between the branches with filler, such as frosted stems or floral sprays.
 Afterward, wrap garland or ribbon around the tree starting at the top.
 Now you're ready for the most gratifying part—hanging your ornaments.
 The last step is adding a tree skirt.

 12 of 29